contentful/contentful-migration/README.md

   - Edit a field
   - Delete a field
   - Rename a field
-  - Change editorInterface
+  - Change a field's control
-  - Reset editorInterface
+  - Reset a field's control
-  - Copy editorInterface
+  - Copy a field's control
   - Move field

 ## Pre-requisites && Installation